What if we killed all the mosquitoes?

 If it worked in the American South, and many other places, why can’t it work in Africa?

 I would very much love to live in a place free of malaria.
-Because of my age and health, my malaria infection at the end of summer was a mere nuisance – muscle aches, head aches and fatigue.
+Because of my age and health, my malaria infection at the end of summer was a mere nuisance – mild aches and fatigue.
 But for millions of children and post-natal mothers across much of tropical Africa malaria is a fatal disease.

 But is DDT the answer?
 Haven’t we been made to internalize the evils of DDT?